What is a DMM (Digital Multimeter)?

-Though DMM stands for a lot of things, including “don’t message me,” and a popular brand of climbing gear, the most common meaning of DMM is digital multimeter.
+Though DMM can mean a lot of things, including “don’t message me,” a popular brand of climbing gear and an entertainment e-commerce site, the most common meaning of DMM is digital multimeter.
 A DMM is a standard test and measurement instrument used by electrical engineers and technicians to measure multiple electrical stimuli, including voltage, current and resistance.
 It combines the features of a voltmeter, ammeter and ohmmeter, and is used to verify the state of a system or circuit for safety purposes.

 To learn more about the various applications of a DMM and how to use a DMM, visit our “What is a Digital Multimeter?” blog post.